developersu/ns-usbloader/README.md

 #### And how to use it?

-The first thing you should do it install TinFoil ([Adubbz](https://github.com/Adubbz/Tinfoil/)), GoldLeaf ([XorTroll](https://github.com/XorTroll/Goldleaf)) or Awoo ([Huntereb](https://github.com/Huntereb/Awoo-Installer)) on your NS.
+The first thing you should do it install Awoo ([Huntereb](https://github.com/Huntereb/Awoo-Installer)) or GoldLeaf ([XorTroll](https://github.com/XorTroll/Goldleaf)) on your NS.

 Take a look on app, find where is the option to install from USB and/or Network.
-Maybe [this article (about TinFoil)](https://developersu.blogspot.com/2019/02/ns-usbloader-en.html) will be helpful.
+Maybe (very old) [this article (about TinFoil)](https://developersu.blogspot.com/2019/02/ns-usbloader-en.html) will be helpful.

 #### In details